 This year however, through single minded persistence and clever business tactics, Parameshwaran M. Rajan, the earlier mentioned Keralite industrialist, has managed to obtain all the Uppage contracts in the different Uppage producing forest divisions.
-An industrialist hailing from Hyderabad who claims to have business interest in different centres in India and abroad, Rajan, has various plans for expansion within Uttara Kannada District, with the marketing of Uppage being one amongst these.
+An industrialist hailing from Hyderabad who claims to have business interest in different centrres in India and abroad, Rajan, has various plans for expansion within Uttara Kannada District, with the marketing of Uppage being one amongst these.

 Rajan's plans to take over the Uppage market were obstructed at each step by Puthu Rao who was also keen on obtaining the Uppage contracts.
 Each auction in 1987 seemed like a climax to an action thriller with Rajan and Rao employing different tactics for getting the contract.
-While in Sirsi-Siddapur, blind bidding lead to Rajan getting the contract, at a price 243 % higher than the 1985 rate; in Yellapur, no bidding took place, yet Rajan having quoted Rs.
+Wille in Sirsi-Siddapur, blind bidding lead to Rajan getting the contract, at a price 243 % higher than the 1985 rate; in Yellapur, no bidding took place, yet Rajan having quotec Rs.
 1000 More than the opponents tender quotation, got the contract.
 In Sagar the situation was a little different.
 Information obtained indicates that the two businessmen came to a settlement, with Rajan agreeing to pay Rs.
-3,750/- to Rao, for each quintal collected in this area, for the assurance that Rao would not hike the Uppage contract price at the auction.
+3,750% to Rao, for each quintal collected in this area, for the assurance that Rao would not hike the Uppage contract price at the auction.

-In Honnavar, the contract for Uppage collection is already in the hands of Rao, as the auction was held in 1986, much before Rajan came into the picture.
-However, the Research Team heard that by agreement, between Rao and Rajan, this right is being transferred to Rajan on the payment of a certain sum of money.
+for Uppage collection is contract In Honnavar, the auction was in already in the hands of Rao, as the 1986, much before Rajan came into the picture.
+However, the Research Team heard that by agreement, between and Rajan, this right is being transferred to Rajan the payment of a certain sum of money.

-These complicated intense business games have therefore made Rajan the sole person incharge of Uppage collection in the entire Uttara Kannada/Sagar belt.
-Yet another coup brought out by Rajan is seen in the emergence of C. S. Hagde the Bakkal Society Secretary as his business partner.
-Hegde when the research team last met 'him in July, planned to resign as the Secretary of the Society and to join hands with Rajan.
-He is likely to be an extremely valuable local asset.
+These complicated intense business games have the fore made Rajan the sole person incharge of Uppage collection in the entire Uttara Kannada/Sagar belt.
+Yet another toup brought out by Rajan is seen in the emergence of C. E. agde the Bakkal Society Secretary as his business partner. agde when the research team last met him in July, planner to resign as the Secretary of the Society and to join lands with Rajan.
+He is likely to be an extremely valuable jocal asset.